Conservation and restoration of clocks and metal objects and artworks.

 A French verge-fusee clock with a gilt brass case was no longer running due to a broken fusee chain.
 The case was tarnished and damaged.
 The case was taken apart and cleaned, and loose components were re-attached.
 The clock was cleaned, oiled, and the fusee chain was replaced.

-To discuss a project or make an appointment, please contact directly by phone or email.
+To discuss a project or make an appointment, please contact directly by email.